 In general, the contact will exhibit a more complicated behavior with $k_F a_s$ and $T$ than described above.
-Nevertheless, despite the transition happening for $k_F a_s \sim 1$, which is beyond the applicability of second-order perturbation theory, we expect the conclusions of the above analysis to remain qualitatively correct, and Tan's contact for an SU($N = 2$)-symmetric gas has a stronger temperature dependence around the transition due to the presence of the tri-critical point.
+Nevertheless, despite the transition happening for $k_F a_s \approx 1$, which is beyond the applicability of second-order perturbation theory, we expect the conclusions of the above analysis to remain qualitatively correct, and Tan's contact for an SU($N = 2$)-symmetric gas to exhibit a stronger temperature dependence around the transition due to the presence of the tri-critical point.
 Finally, it is worth mentioning that there has been already a preliminary exploration of the temperature dependence of Tan's contact in Ref.~\cite{BO_PhysRevX.10.041053_2020}.
-However, in this work the gas is in a high temperature regime where the temperature dependence of Tan's contact of is fairly well reproduced by the virial expansion (accounting for trap effects).
-This regime is different from the one investigated here, where the system behaves as a Fermi liquid.
+However, in this work the gas is in a high temperature regime where the temperature dependence of Tan's contact is fairly well reproduced by the virial expansion (accounting for trap effects).
+This high-temperature regime is different from the Fermi liquid regime investigated here.